Update on UEFA competition matches | Inside UEFA

 Article body

-Following decisions taken by the relevant authorities in Italy and Spain respectively, and related to measures regarding the COVID-19 virus, the following upcoming UEFA club competition matches will go ahead next week as scheduled, but will be played behind closed doors:
+Following decisions taken by the relevant authorities related to measures regarding the COVID-19 virus, these upcoming UEFA club competition matches will go ahead as scheduled but will be played behind closed doors.

 Any further update regarding other UEFA competition matches will be published on UEFA.com in due course.